Royal Rumble (1991)

-The 1991 Royal Rumble was the fourth annual Royal Rumble professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on Saturday January 19, 1991, at the Miami Arena in Miami, Florida.
-It centered on the Royal Rumble match, a modified battle royal in which participants enter at timed intervals instead of all beginning in the ring at the same time.
+The 1991 Royal Rumble was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the fourth annual Royal Rumble event and took place on Saturday, January 19, 1991, at the Miami Arena in Miami, Florida.
+It centered on the men's Royal Rumble match, a modified 30-man battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.

 Seven matches were contested at the event, including one dark match.
-The main event was the 1991 Royal Rumble match, which was won by Hulk Hogan, who last eliminated Earthquake, making Hogan the first multi-time Royal Rumble winner.
+The main event was the 1991 Royal Rumble match, which was won by Hulk Hogan, who last eliminated Earthquake, making Hogan the first multi-time and back-to-back Royal Rumble winner.
 In other featured matches on the undercard, Sgt.
-Slaughter defeated The Ultimate Warrior to win the WWF Championship, Ted DiBiase, and Virgil defeated Dusty Rhodes, and Dustin Rhodes, The Mountie defeated Koko B. Ware, and The Rockers (Marty Jannetty and Shawn Michaels) defeated The Orient Express (Kato and Tanaka).
+Slaughter defeated Ultimate Warrior to win the WWF Championship, Ted DiBiase and Virgil defeated Dusty Rhodes and Dustin Rhodes, The Mountie defeated Koko B. Ware, and The Rockers (Marty Jannetty and Shawn Michaels) defeated The Orient Express (Kato and Tanaka).

 Production

-The event was held at Miami Arena in Miami, Florida.
+The fourth annual Royal Rumble event was held at Miami Arena in Miami, Florida.

 Background

-The Royal Rumble is an annual gimmick pay-per-view (PPV), produced every January by the World Wrestling Federation (WWF, now WWE) since 1988.
-It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, which were dubbed the "Big Four".
-It is named after the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
-The match generally features 30 wrestlers.
-The 1991 event was the fourth event in the Royal Rumble chronology, and was scheduled to be held on January 19, 1991, at the Miami Arena in Miami, Florida.
+The Royal Rumble is an annual professional wrestling event, produced every January by the World Wrestling Federation (WWF, now WWE) since 1988; that first event was a television special before it became an annual pay-per-view (PPV) beginning in 1989.
+It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four".
+It It is named after and centered on the men's Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time, and the match generally features 30 wrestlers.
+The fourth Royal Rumble event was scheduled to be held on January 19, 1991, at the Miami Arena in Miami, Florida.

 Storylines

-The card consisted of seven matches.
-The matches resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters to build tension and culminated in a wrestling match or series of matches.
+The card consisted of seven matches that resulted from scripted storylines.
 Results were predetermined by WWF's writers, with storylines produced on their weekly television shows; Superstars, Wrestling Challenge, and Prime Time Wrestling.

-The main feud heading into the Royal Rumble was between the WWF World Heavyweight Champion The Ultimate Warrior, who had been champion since defeating Hulk Hogan at WrestleMania VI on April 1, 1990, and Sgt.
+The main feud heading into the Royal Rumble was between the WWF World Heavyweight Champion Ultimate Warrior, who had been champion since defeating Hulk Hogan at WrestleMania VI on April 1, 1990, and Sgt.
 Slaughter, who had returned to the WWF in 1990 and became a villainous (heel) sympathizer of the Iraqi government.
 Their feud began building during a time when the United States was engaged in Operation Desert Shield (which became Operation Desert Storm on January 17, two days before the Royal Rumble).
 During the build-up to their match, Slaughter and his manager, General Adnan, cut several anti-American promos to build heat for the event; at one point, Slaughter unwrapped a present and revealed a pair of boots purportedly sent to him by Iraqi dictator Saddam Hussein.
 In the meantime, "Macho King" Randy Savage challenged Warrior to a series of matches, which Warrior successfully answered.